mr-3/mrcube-en-docs/docs/source/tutorial.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 6. Inserting RDF properties
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-In this step, insert RDF properties in the **RDF Editor**.
+In this step, insert RDF properties in the **Instance Editor**.
 First, move the mouse cursor to the center of a source (subject) RDF resource.
 At that time, the shape of mouse cursor changes from arrow to cross.
 After that, drag the mouse cursor to the center of a target (object) RDF resource or RDF literal.
 When the shape of mouse cursor changes from arrow to cross, drop the mouse cursor.
 Then, two nodes are connected with an RDF property.
 If the users do not select one of the RDFS properties in the **Property Editor**, the RDF property becomes **mr3:nil** which is the default RDF property in |MR3|.
 If the users select one of the RDFS properties, the selected RDFS property is used for the RDF property.

 Here, connect **bob:me** RDF resource and **alice:me** RDF resource with **foaf:knows** RDF property. :numref:`top-down-step6-1` shows the screenshot of connecting these nodes.